mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 This enhancement was developed by the _Awyraolr_ clan during the Kinstrife and is banned throughout Aslan space.
 Nonetheless, some clans have kept the technology and even refined it.
-The predator suite sharpens the recipient’s senses and tweaks the endocrine system, enhancing the predator instincts of the Aslan.
-This augmentation increases the recipient’s STR, DEX and END by +2 permanently, although INT and EDU are both reduced by –2, and DM-4 is applied to all Tolerance checks.
+The predator suite sharpens the recipient's senses and tweaks the endocrine system, enhancing the predator instincts of the Aslan.
+This augmentation increases the recipient's STR, DEX and END by +2 permanently, although INT and EDU are both reduced by –2, and DM-4 is applied to all Tolerance checks.